Originally published on November 6, 2018, updated December 27, 2022

 Amazon may ask for some additional allowances to support initiatives such as AVS (Amazon Vendor Support) aka SVS (Strategic Vendor Support), Subscribe and Save, or get vendors to commit to a certain advertising budget.
 However, the four main agreements mentioned above (base, freight, damage, payment) are the ones you will undoubtedly need to address.

 While nothing is impossible, your chances are limited when it comes to renegotiating contracts in your favor.
 Unless you are a key vendor, in which case Amazon will do everything it can to keep you happy to avoid jeopardizing their relationship.
-Based on this, it is important you negotiate the best contracts from Day one.
+Based on this, it is important you negotiate the best contracts from day one.

 Each year, Amazon will come knocking and ask for improvements to the current agreed-upon allowances.
-It will compare your account with comparable accounts to see if improvements can be made and will also review your overall profitability as an account.
+It will compare your account with similar accounts to see if improvements can be made and will also review your overall profitability as an account.

 When working with Amazon via wholesale, you need to ensure you have the margins to support this model and are including all allowances in your overall cost calculations.
 If you don’t, you might find out your account is not actually profitable and can no longer work with Amazon on the vendor side.